dezoito/ollama-grid-search/README.md

 ...
 ````

-You can also access response metadata to help you make evaluations:
+You can also verify response metadata to help you make evaluations:

 ```
 Created at: Mon, 26 Feb 2024 13:42:23 GMT